sjinno/sjinno.github.io/content/blog/ssh-basics.md

 # 4. How do you switch between identities??

-Every terminal session, you will have to `$ ssh-add ~/.ssh/<identity_file>` to add the identity you want to use.
+Every terminal session, you will have to `ssh-add ~/.ssh/<identity_file>` to add the identity you want to use.

-If an identity is somehow already set and you want to switch to a different one, then you will have to `$ ssh-add -D` to drop that identity and `$ ssh-add ~/.ssh/<identity_file>` to add the identity you want to use.
+If an identity is somehow already set and you want to switch to a different one, then you will have to `ssh-add -D` to drop that identity and `ssh-add ~/.ssh/<identity_file>` to add the identity you want to use.

 ## _You cannot use multiple identities during the same session._